arnauldm/stm32f4_ada_tuto/05_ADA_interrupts_with_lib/README.md

 That example is the same as `04_ADA_interrupts` but the code makes use of the `Ada_Driver_Library`.

-You'll note that every drivers related to the board are compiled!
+Every drivers related to the board are compiled, but only the necessary object files are included in the binary.

 # Note

-There's a nice Ada hack to light the leds one after each other.

 The array `blinking_leds` defines the array containing the leds we want to blink.
-Note that the index is defined like this:
+That the index is a modular type, defined like this:

 	type index is mod 4;

-And the first led to blink is the first one:
+The first led to blink is the first element in the array:

 	current_led    : index   := blinking_leds'first;

-Then, the main loop blinks the next one:
+Then, after a delay, the main loop blinks the next led by incrementing the
+counter:

 	current_led := current_led + 1;

-We always increment `current_led`, even if it's the biggest possible value.
-It's possible because it's a modular type.
+The code always increments `current_led`, even if it has reached the biggest index value.
+As the `index` type is modular, when `current_led` value is 3, it's still possible to increment the counter.
+The value "rewind" and is then 0.